-Amundi Transition Energétique (ATE) is an asset management company that was created in 2016 and is dedicated to green infrastructure and the energy transition.
+Amundi Transition Energétique (ATE) is an management company that was created in 2016 and is dedicated to green infrastructure and the energy transition.
 It promotes a robust and sustainable energy model in the face of the challenges of energy supply, changes in prices, resource depletion and environmental protection.

-In 2023, ATE revised and updated its Responsible Investor Policy to incorporate the new provisions of European Regulation (EU) 2019/2088 known as Sustainable Finance Disclosure (SFDR) concerning sustainability-related disclosures in the financial services sector.
+In 2023, ATE revised and updated its Responsible Investor Policy to incorporate the new provisions of European Regulation (EU) 2019/2088 known as Sustainable Finance concerning sustainability-related Disclosure (SFDR) disclosures in the financial services sector.
 The inclusion of sustainability risks has therefore been made explicit.
 Similarly, negative sustainability impact indicators have been added to the information collected from investee companies.